If you’re a registered nurse, choosing to become a certified registered nurse anesthetist (CRNA) could be a smart career move.

 When you refinance your student loans, the lender that you choose pays off your old loans and gives you a new loan with (hopefully) more attractive terms.

-In the case of student loan refinancing for a certified registered nurse anesthetist, there are four main pros and cons to keep in mind.
+In the case of student loan refinancing for a certified registered nurse anesthetist, there are three main pros and two cons to keep in mind.

 Pro No. 1: Save a ton of money on student loan interest

-When we’re talking about any kind of refinancing, whether it be a mortgage, a car loan, or anything else, the goal is typically to save money on interest.
+When we’re talking about any kind of refinancing, whether it be a mortgage, a car loan, or anything else, the goal is typically to save money by securing lower interest rates.
 And student loan refinancing generally has the same goal.